 Indeed it’s not completely new, however I bet that many top managers out there have still no idea that the market have changed.
 Nor many universities.
 So it’s fascinating to see these concepts improved into a very official looking theory with graphs.
 Maybe soon traditional economists like Keynes and Pareto will share the pages of the school books with Farmville and Railroad Kingdom.
 Sounds fun to me!

 P.s.
-That’s me and Oscar, you should follow his webinars, he’s brilliant.
-Usually I don’t drink but I have noticed that some of the best innovative conversation come after a few beers, or an aged Scottish whiskey (the latest being the main musa of another post).
+That’s me and Oscar, you should follow his webinars.
+He’s brilliant.
+Besides I have noticed that some of the most innovative conversation come after a few beers, or an aged Scottish whiskey (the latest being the main musa of another post).
 Cheers to that!

 Credits: the fruit market is a photo by Rinaldo W on Flickr.com